Zequez/logseq-vault/pages/Memetic Engineering.md

-- Who designs what I think with?
-I do
+- I choose and design what I think with.
-- By practicing Memetic Engineering you can design whatyuo think with -
+-
 - Detection, creation, transformation and application of memes.
 -